-Figure 8 shows the performance of the MDE error calculation for the DES mock catalog using neural network photo-z's.
 MDE errors underestimate the true error by approximately 40% for this case.
 Although the error residuals are nearly Gaussian, the tails of the error distribution are more pronounced than the tails for the NNE error, signaling the failure of MDE to correctly identify catastrophic photo-z errors.

-Collister & Lahav (2004) identify a second source of error in neural network photo-z's: in the training process, the score function typically has many local minima with similar values.
+Collister & Lahav (2004) identify a second source of error in neural network photo-z values.
+In the training process, the score function typically has many local minima with similar values.
 As a result, networks that start the minimization process at different initial values for the fit coefficients can end up in different local minima, resulting in slightly different photo-z estimates for the same input magnitudes.
 The variance in photo-z estimates due to this effect is an additional contribution to the photo-z error.
-By retraining our networks with different initial conditions, we find that the contribution of such an effect to the photo-z error is small (< 1% of MDE) for our two catalogs, not enough to account for the underestimate of the MDE errors when applied to neural network photo-z estimates.
+By retraining our networks with different initial conditions, we find that the contribution of such an effect to the photo-z error is small (<1% of MDE) for our two catalogs, not enough to account for the underestimate of the MDE errors when applied to neural network photo-z estimates.